korbexmachina/blog/content/posts/Go Archive It!.md

 }
 ```

-Starting at the top, the outer most _if_ statement checks if the path to the config file exists, if the path exists the function returns nothing and the program continues, otherwise any necessary path elements are created automatically, and the default values are written to the newly created `config.yaml` file.
-This was my first real encounter with Go error handling, I was pleasantly surprised by the way the language gently reminds you to handle errors in a logical way.
+Starting at the top, the outermost _if_ statement checks if the path to the config file exists, if the path exists the function returns nothing and the program continues, otherwise any necessary path elements are created automatically, and the default values are written to the newly created `config.yaml` file.
+This was my first real encounter with Go error handling, I was pleasantly surprised by the way the language gently reminds you to handle errors logically.

 I then wrote a short function to load the config file and return the data in a __Config__ struct.